Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/GraphicsOverlay/AddGraphicsRenderer/readme.md

 * SimpleRenderer

 ## Additional information

+A renderer will only effect graphics that do not specify their own symbol style.

 To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks) see "Add graphics with symbols" sample.